top of page

 Wodeman

-*Here and throughout, the word "hero" is used to refer to any person, regardless of their gender or identity, who defends human freedom and dignity with weapons or through hard work, risking their life in this world for the victory of good over evil, and often losing their life in this struggle.
+*The word "hero" refers to anyone who defends human freedom and dignity with weapons or through hard work, risking their life in this world for the victory of good over evil, and often losing their life in this struggle.

 **The loss of life refers to the death of the physical body or the infliction of such physical or psychological injuries that the person's continued existence in this world, until the death of their physical body, becomes a daily torment and suffering.